-The most recent shark attack victim was a 34-year old surfer who had his arm ripped off by a shark while surfing Devil’s Point off this remote island and later died from his injuries.
-While not many people head to this tiny island, those who do should be extra careful before they get in the waters here.
+One shark attack victim was a 34-year old surfer who had his arm ripped off by a shark while surfing Devil’s Point off this remote island and later died from his injuries.
+While not many people head to this tiny island, those who do should be extra careful about getting in the waters here.

 West End, Grand Bahamas

 The Caribbean has long been famous for its stories of looting pirates and vicious shark attacks.
 While there have been no documented fatal shark attacks here, West End on Grand Bahama is home to “Tiger Beach,” a notorious hangout for tiger sharks.
 The waters in this Caribbean area are replete with all kinds of sharks (hammerheads, bull sharks, black tips) the West End is mostly known for its concentration of the aggressive tiger shark.
 Much like in Gansbaai, this area in the Bahamas has become famous for shark cage diving, drawing many tourists to the waters who actually want to come face to face with a hungry shark (protected by a metal cage of course).

 Located along the shores of the Indian Ocean not far from bull shark-infested Kosi Bay, this picturesque and popular seaside resort town has one of the most beautiful coastlines in the world.
 However, these stretches of beautiful beaches are also home to lots of sharks.
 Aggressive, huge and terrifying great white and bull sharks to be exact.
 Swimmers here are somewhat protected by a string of fishing nets that keep sharks out, which were installed in 1957 after five swimmers were killed by sharks in just 100 days.